Legendrian submanifolds from Bohr-Sommerfeld covers of monotone Lagrangian tori: Canonical Bohr--Sommerfeld covers

 Next we compute the degree of the Reeb chords on the Legendrian lift $\Lambda$ of the canonical Bohr--Sommerfeld cover of an monotone Lagrangian embedding $L \subset (M,\omega)$.
 For a computation of the degree of the periodic Reeb orbits in the same geometric setting we refer to \cite[Theorem 3.1]{Hong:Conley} by Hong; in particular, monotonicity implies that the degrees of the periodic Reeb orbits are strictly positive.

-In the following we assume that $\Lambda$ is connected, which together with the assumption $\pi_1(E)=0$ implies that $[c] \in \pi_1(E,\Lambda)$ is the trivial class.
+In the following we assume that $\Lambda$ is connected, which together with the assumption $\pi_1(E)=0$ implies that for a Reeb chord $c$ of $\Lambda$, $[c] \in \pi_1(E,\Lambda)$ is the trivial class.
 The latter fact combined with the vanishing $\mu_\Lambda=0$ of the Maslov class established in Proposition \ref{prop:maslov} above implies that the degree is a well-defined integer $|c| \in \Z.$

 We briefly recall the definition of the degree, which is given by $|c|=\OP{CZ}(\gamma)-1$ in terms of the Conley--Zehnder index, where $\gamma$ is a path on $\Lambda$ that connects the endpoint of $c$ with the starting point of $c$.
 The Conley--Zehnder index depends on the choice of trivialisation of the contact distribution along the cycle $c + \gamma$.
 We choose this trivialisation to be induced by a choice of chain $D$ inside $E$ with boundary $\partial D =c + \gamma$.
 Note that, for the prequantisation form $\alpha$, every Reeb chord $c$ on $\Lambda$ lives in a Bott manifold of dimension precisely $\dim \Lambda$ (here we use the assumption that the image $\pi(\Lambda)$ is embedded); the Bott version of the above Conley--Zehnder index must thus be used here.
 In this case the Bott manifold is of maximal dimension, which implies that $\OP{CZ}(\gamma)$ can be computed in the following manner: Consider the trivialisation of the contact distribution along $c + \gamma$ induced by $D$; the Conley--Zehnder index $\OP{CZ}(\gamma)$ is given by the Maslov class of the loop of Legendrian tangent planes $T\Lambda$ along $\gamma$ extended over the Reeb chord $c$ via the Reeb flow.
 (Since the Bott manifold is of full dimension the Reeb flow takes the Legendrian tangent plane at the starting point of $c$ onto the Legendrian tangent plane at its end point, so we indeed get a closed loop of Legendrian planes.)